-Fiber Arts II is a course based on the Indiana Academic Standards for Visual Art.
-Students in fiber arts engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
-Students create fiber art works utilizing processes such as loom and off-loom construction, dyeing, coiling, and stitchery.
-They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+Grade Level: 9-12 Course #: 4046B Length: 1 Semester Fiber Arts II is a course based on the Indiana Academic Standards for Visual Art.
+Students in fiber arts engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio guality works.
+Credit(s): One Students create fiber art works utilizing processes such as loom and off-loom construction, Diploma: Counts as a Directed Elective or Elective for all dyeing, coiling, and stitchery.
+They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about Diplomas artwork and the nature of art; relate art to other disciplines and discover opportunities for Prereguisite: Fiber Arts I integration; and incorporate literacy and presentational skills.
 Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.
+Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma